solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 // @dev This test contract inherits MultisigPostProposalCheck, granting it
 // the ability to interact with state modifications effected by proposals
-// and to work with newly deployed contracts, if applicable. contract MultisigProposalTest is MultisigPostProposalCheck {
+// and to work with newly deployed contracts, if applicable. contract MultisigProposalIntegrationTest is MultisigPostProposalCheck {
     // Tests if the Vault contract can be paused function test_vaultIsPausable() public {
         // Retrieves the Vault instance using its address from the Addresses contract